ambergeldar/deepgram/tutorial.md

 | Parameter Name  | Default | Description |
 |-----------------|---------|-------------|
 | `model`    | `general` | AI model used to process uploaded audio.
 Standard Deepgram models include:
-general: a good, general-purpose model for everyday audio processing.
+* general: a good, general-purpose model for everyday audio processing.
 If you aren't sure what model to select, start with this one.
-phonecall: optimized for low-bandwidth audio phone calls.
+* phonecall: optimized for low-bandwidth audio phone calls.
-meeting: optimized for conference room settings: multiple speakers with a single microphone.

-You may also use a custom model associated with your account by including its `version_id`. |
+* meeting: optimized for conference room settings: multiple speakers with a single microphone.<br><br>You may also use a custom model associated with your account by including its `version_id`. |
 | `language` | `en-US` | `BCP-47` language tag that hints at the primary spoken language.
 Language support is currently optimized for the following languages:
 * English (`en-US`, `en-GB`, `en-NZ`)
 * Spanish (`es`)